-We offer evidence-based programs SMART Recovery Family & Friends, SMART Recovery for Individuals, and Invitation to Change Approach in addition to hosting peer support groups Al-Anon and Adult Children of Alcoholics.
-We contract a licensed professional counselor (LPC) to facilitate our Hopeful Hearts Grief Support Group and our Navigating SUD in the Family Counseling Group.
-A new program being rolled out fall 2024 is The Reconnection Community, designed to help restore fractured families.
+We offer evidence-based programs SMART Recovery Family & Friends, SMART Recovery for Individuals, and Invitation to Change Approach in addition to hosting 12-step peer support groups Adult Children of Alcoholics and Codependents Anonymous.
+We contract a licensed professional counselor (LPC) to facilitate our Hopeful Hearts grief support group and our Navigating SUD in the Family counseling group, in addition to a new program, The Reconnection Community, designed to help restore fractured families.
 Check out our Calendar page for meeting information.

 Rhonda and Tina, the OASIS team of Certified Family Recovery Specialists (CFRS), offer guidance to connect you to resources to help you and your loved ones on the path of recovery and wellness.
 We understand the stigma families experience when a loved one has a substance use disorder, and have experienced our own journeys of recovery from the effects of the family disease of addiction.
 Rhonda, our executive director and Tina, our family education support staff have lived experience with a loved one’s substance use conditions, and have successfully accessed resources while learning to navigate multiple systems.